School of Education

 970 Applied Theory and Research: Dissertation Proposal Prep (3).
 Course explores planning and conducting qualitative research.
 Students will apply knowledge of qualitative research to dissertation proposal/projects.
 They will also explore different research proposals and data collection strategies.

 972 Critical Race Theory: History, Research, and Practice (3).
 Course will explore the historical development of Critical Race Theory (CRT) from its origins in Critical Legal Studies through the more recent frameworks established in education, including intersections with LatCrit Theory, AsianCrit, QueerCrit, TribalCrit, and Critical Race Feminism.

-974 Critical Theory and Media (3).
-General introduction to the field of cultural studies and explanation of key intersections between cultural studies and the field of education.
-Students study concepts and critical social theories that have been central to both fields.
+974 Critical Social Theory Explored Through Media (3).
+Course explores critical social theories through popular culture texts.
 Course challenges the perception that popular culture texts have little to offer in the way of educational discourse.

 977 Autoethnography Educational Research (3).
 Course will focus on the theory and practice of autoethnography, or "reading" significant patterns in everyday experience and connecting those patterns to the self and to broader social concerns.
 Students will read models of autoethnography, methodological works, do writing exercises, and create independent autoethnographic projects.

 981 Field Techniques in Educational Research (3).
 Prerequisite, EDUC 684.
 Introduces students to field research methods and analysis of qualitative data that focuses on the application of these techniques in evaluation and policy research.

 982 Advanced Qualitative Analysis and Interpretation (3).
 This advanced seminar focuses on the needs of doctoral students immersed in qualitative research, with an emphasis on data analysis and representation.